eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 The protocol adapter checks the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) before accepting any event messages.
 If the message limit is exceeded or the incoming event message cannot be processed, the connection to the client is closed.

+The devices can optionally indicate a *time-to-live* duration for event messages by setting the *hono-ttl* property explicitly in the `property-bag`.
+The `property-bag` is an optional collection of properties intended for the receiver of the message.
+A property bag is only allowed at the very end of a topic.
+It always starts with a `/?` character, followed by pairs of URL encoded property names and values that are separated by `&`.
+The following example shows a property bag that contains two properties *seqNo* and *importance*:

+    /topic/name/?seqNo=10034&importance=high

+The MQTT adapter currently does not use any properties except *hono-ttl*.

 ## Publish an Event (authenticated Device)

 * Topic: `event` or `e`